 Why You Should Look Into Keeping A Jar Of Coffee Grounds On Your Patio

 Depending on where you live, mosquitoes can be a major nuisance.
 Not only do mosquitoes bite, but they also spread diseases and viruses including malaria, dengue virus, and Zika.
-Controlling the mosquito population around your home is essential.
+Controlling the mosquito population around your home's outdoor areas, like the porch or patio, is paramount.
 Fortunately, everything you need to repel mosquitoes and other pests is probably already a part of your morning routine.
 Coffee grounds are one of the household staples that repel mosquitos like magic.
-If you want to keep your home free from mosquitoes during the summer months, consider placing a jar of fresh or used coffee grounds in strategic locations around your home, such as on the patio.
+If you want to keep your home free from mosquitoes during the summer months, consider placing a jar of fresh or used coffee grounds in strategic locations around your patio.

 How to use coffee grounds to repel mosquitoes